farmergreg/vim-lastplace/README.md

 ### 2.0.1

-- add gitrebase filetype to the ignore list.
+- Add gitrebase filetype to the ignore list.

 ### 2.0.0